VarunOjha/json_schema_validation/readme.md

 Instead of writing nested if-else statements, which check for which field is present or not in the request JSON, you should use JSON Schema Validation.

 >The purpose of this application is demonstrate how to validate request JSON against a JSON Schema.
-To achieve this, I have written a Utilities Class over justinrainbow jsonschema package in Laravel 5.2
+To achieve this, I have written a Utilities Class over [justinrainbow's json-schema](https://github.com/justinrainbow/json-schema) package in Laravel 5.2

 Let's say you are creating a new user.